hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 r^2 = C_d\sum_{J=1}^K \mu_J^2\left(P_J - \frac{1}{d}\right)^2.
 $$

-Note that, unlike the Bloch ball, while mixed states are closer to the maximally mixed state, they do not lie inside the orbit of pure states since they typically have more dimensions.
+Note that while mixed states are closer to the maximally mixed state, unlike the Bloch ball, they do not lie inside the orbit of pure states.
+Typically, they have more dimensions!
 For instance, a generic point with no symmetries (distinct $p_i$), the cosets are of the form

 $$